Altos Labs

 Altos Labs, Inc. is an American biotechnology research company.
-Altos Labs' goal is to develop life extension therapies that can halt or reverse the human aging process.
-Specialized cell therapies based on induced pluripotent stem cells are to be developed for this purpose.
-Russian-born technology businessman Yuri Milner, along with investors including Jeff Bezos, funded the company in 2021, operations started in 2022.
+Altos Labs' goal is to develop life extension therapies based on induced pluripotent stem cells that can halt or reverse the human aging process.
+Russian-born technology businessman Yuri Milner, along with investors including Jeff Bezos, funded the company in 2021; operations started in 2022.

 History

 Altos Labs was formally started on 19 January 2022.
 The name Altos Labs is based on the city of Los Altos in California.
 The idea for Altos Labs originated with cell biologist and entrepreneur Richard D. Klausner, who co-founded the company with Hans Bishop.

 In 2021, Altos Labs was registered in the United States and the United Kingdom.
 It will operate out of California (U.S.) and Cambridge (U.K.), with some work performed in Japan.

 Investors

 One of the early investors of Altos Labs is an investment vehicle held for the benefit of the Breakthrough Foundation, founded by Russian-Israeli science and technology investor and philanthropist Yuri Milner and his wife Julia.
 The foundation supports existing and future philanthropic projects in fundamental sciences.
 Milner had previously shown interest in anti-aging technologies, in October 2020, he co-hosted a meeting where experts presented their research, reported on animal testing, and the concept for Altos Labs was developed.

 Altos Labs raised in a funding round from investors in January 2022.
 It is said to be the best funded biotech start-up to date.
 Investors reportedly include Amazon founder Jeff Bezos and ARCH Venture Partners founder Robert Nelsen.

 Salaries for principal investigators at Altos Labs may be ten times higher than at comparable research institutions.